wilkeraziz/PET/README.md

 ## Build

+Requires `ant` and `jdk 1.6`.

     ant compile jar javadoc

 Note that on windows ant echos a command line with the classpath set.
-On windows you can use run.bat and pej.bat to run PET/PEJ since those files already set the classpath variable for you.
+The files run.bat and pej.bat already set the classpath variable for you, they are the preferred way to run PET/PEJ on Windows.

 ## Usage